webdriverio-boneyard/wdio-cucumber-framework/README.md

 Default: `[]`

 ### require
 Require files containing your step definitions before executing features.
-If you apply a path don't use globbing as it is not supported.
-Instead just reference the step definition files directly.
+You can also specify a glob to your step definitions.

 Type: `String[]`<br>
 Default: `[]`<br>